Michael Morpurgo: Later life

 Morpurgo did not learn who his biological father was until he was 19 years old.
-After the divorce from Michael's mother, Van Bridge had emigrated to Canada and was never talked about.
+After the divorce from Michael's mother, Van Bridge had emigrated to Canada and was never spoken about.
 Morpurgo never saw an image of his father until, while watching the 1962 CBC version of Great Expectations on TV with his mother, she recognised Van Bridge in the role of Magwitch and said to Michael "That's your father!"
 They met in person nine years later.

 Morpurgo's stepfather was not encouraging to his sons and was disappointed that they were not meeting his expectations for them of going into academia like him, calling Michael "a bear with very little brain."
 His stepfather decided he should join the army and Morpurgo attended the Royal Military Academy Sandhurst.
 He quickly realised that a soldier's life was not for him and left after nine months.
 He said later that reading the poems of the First World War poets when he was a young soldier were "part of the reason I left the army and became a teacher and then a writer of many books about war in which a longing for peace and reconciliation is always evident."

 Morpurgo later went to study at King's College London, reading English, French, and Philosophy, and graduated with a third class degree.
 He then joined the teaching profession with a job at Wickhambreaux Primary School in Canterbury, Kent.
 He also, in 1968, briefly taught at St. Faith's School in Cambridge.